Bandwidth/bandwidth.github.io/webrtc/methods/sessions/createSession.md

 #### Basic Authentication

-Bandwidth's WebRTC API leverages Basic Authentication with your Dashboard API Credentials.
+Bandwidth WebRTC API leverages Basic Authentication with your Dashboard API Credentials.
 Read more about how Bandwidth secures endpoints in the [Security & Credentials](../../../guides/accountCredentials.md) document.

 ---